bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=28&end=40&highlight=4)]

-The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetRoles(System.String[])> method is used to specify a single role.
+The highlighted line shows how the <xref:Bunit.TestDoubles.BunitAuthorizationContext.SetRoles(System.String[])> method is used to specify a single role.
 To specify multiple roles, do the following:

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=46&end=59&highlight=4)]